taliafabs/STA496/README.md

 - Simulation-based forecasting techniques

 By the end of the course, I aim to produce deliverables that demonstrate statistical rigor and strong communication, both for professional technical and non-technical audiences.

+### 🔗 GitHub Repo Links
+The code and data used for the following projects that I completed as part of this readings course can be found below:
+- Data driven article:
+- Vote choice model paper: